-Islington Heritage have received funding from the Heritage Lottery Fund (HLF) to create an archive focusing on the London Borough of Islington’s LGBT heritage.
-Islington has been highly influential in the growth of the LGBT community, its organisations and rights through the 20th and into the 21st century.
+Islington’s Pride is a project created Islington Heritage and funded by the National Lottery Heritage Fund (NLHF).
+The project will create an archive focusing on the London Borough of Islington’s LGBTQ+ heritage.
+Islington has been highly influential in the growth of the LGBTQ+ community, its organisations and rights through the 20th and into the 21st century.

-Several key events in UK LGBT history occurred in Islington including the first public gay rights protest in Britain in 1970, the setting up of the London Gay Switchboard in Caledonian Road in 1971, the UK’s first openly gay Member of Parliament, Chris Smith, MP for Islington South & Finsbury in 1984 and the UK’s first legal afterhours club, Trade, which opened in Clerkenwell in 1990.
+Several key events in UK LGBTQ+ history occurred in Islington including the first public gay rights protest in Britain in 1970, the setting up of the London Gay Switchboard in Caledonian Road (above Housman Bookshop) in 1974, the UK’s first openly gay Member of Parliament, Chris Smith, MP for Islington South & Finsbury in 1984 and the UK’s first legal afterhours club, Trade, which opened in Clerkenwell in 1990.

 Our project aims to celebrate these and other amazing histories through three main groups of activities: